buchanam/progLangFinal/README.md

     - stackm [(Define "sum" sumExample), Call "sum", PushB (I 2), MOp Mul]
     - result after running is Ok [I 110]

-These examples are already in the stack.hs file and can be run with the command in ghci "stackm gcdExample" or "stackm sumExample".
+These examples are already in the stack.hs file and can be run with the command in ghci "stackm macroExample", "stackm gcdExample" or "stackm sumExample".

+There are also some examples of bad programs in the code.
+These can be ran with "stackm underflowExample", "stackm typesExample", "stackm badWhileExample", and "stackm concatExample".
+All of these except the badWhileExample will return the value Errori.
+The badWhileExample will loop forever and requires the user to ctrl-c.

 The acceptable commands are shown below
 PushB (I <integer>) -- Pushes an integer onto the stack